Coronavirus and Meetings

 to see Northstar Meetings Group’s comprehensive and continuing coverage of how coronavirus is affecting meetings.

 Updated October 6, 2020.
 Major cruise operators, including Carnival Cruise Line, Norwegian Cruise Line and Royal Caribbean International, have pushed back their restart dates and updated their future sailing schedules following the Centers for Disease Control and Prevention extension of its No Sail Order in U.S. waters through Oct.
 31.

 The current order had been set to expire at the end of September, which represented an extension of the previous July 24 deadline.
 Now, cruise lines have again updated their dates based on this latest extension.
 Below is the latest scheduling information.
 For further details, contact the operators directly.

 Carnival has paused service and has cancelled many of its scheduled 2020 sailings.

 Disney Cruise Line announced the cancellation of its remaining Europe and Alaska sailings for 2020.
 The cruise line has also cancelled

 its 2020 Europe sailings, including the 10-night trans-Atlantic

 repositioning cruise. .

-The new cruise line has postponed the maiden sailing of the 2,700-passenger Scarlet Lady until Oct.
+in June, the new cruise line postponed the maiden sailing of the 2,700-passenger Scarlet Lady until Oct.
 16, 2020.
 At press time, a new date had not been released.
 According to Virgin's website, the first sail date that can be booked is Dec.
 2, 2020.